Sustainable Earth Institute small collaborative awards

 Grant-funded positions such as technician, research assistant and research fellow posts will be advertised on the University's jobs site.

-For further information visit the Plymouth University jobs pages
+For further information visit the University of Plymouth jobs pages

 Postgraduate research studentships

-Plymouth University is committed to attracting the best students and encouraging high academic standards as well as recognising sporting achievement and potential, regardless of a person’s background or financial circumstances.
+University of Plymouth is committed to attracting the best students and encouraging high academic standards as well as recognising sporting achievement and potential, regardless of a person’s background or financial circumstances.

 As such, a wide range of financial assistance is available from both the Government and the University in the form of bursaries and scholarships.